2008 Washington Nationals season: Draft

-The 2008 Major League Baseball First-Year Player Draft took place on June 5 and 6.
+The 2008 Major League Baseball draft took place on June 5 and 6.
 With their first pick – the ninth pick overall – the Nationals selected pitcher Aaron Crow.
 Other notable players the Nationals selected were shortstop Danny Espinosa (third round, 87th overall), catcher Adrián Nieto (fifth round, 151st overall), pitcher Tommy Milone (10th round, 301st overall), pitcher Louis Coleman (14th round, 421st overall), first baseman Tyler Moore (16th round, 481st overall), shortstop Steve Lombardozzi Jr. (19th round, 571st overall), pitcher Cory Mazzoni (26th round, 781st overall), pitcher Chris Heston (29th round, 871st overall), catcher Rob Brantly (46th round, 1,378th overall), and outfielder Alex Dickerson (48th round, 1,432nd overall).
 Crow, Coleman, Mazzoni, Heston, Brantly, and Dickerson all opted not to sign with the team.
 Moore finally did sign with the Nationals; it was the third time they had drafted him, but he had opted not to sign with them the first two times (in 2005 and 2006).